otavioschwanck/mood-nvim/README.md

 # Introduction

-mooD Vim is a configuration made for those who wants to install and use, without much worries.
+mooD Nvim is a configuration made for those who wants to install and use, without much worries.

 # For who is this configuration?